LS-Shikano/StudentSurvey/DoME.md

 	send codes
 ***
 - Fixing the survey before analysing the first wave!
-	- cant unselect relation in network item
+	-x cant unselect relation in network item
-	- can not click "i dont know" for political parties
+	-x can not click "i dont know" for political parties
 	- Somehow make it work that codes are distributed by program (next year)
-	- finance.html, leftrightSelfassesment
+	- finance.html, leftrightSelfassesment (should change with deployed containers)
 	- zurück button
 	- Question: Netzwerke der Messenger erstellen (whatsapp, signal, )
 - Vignette App erstellen